hack-monk/backup-assistant/README.md

 1. **Select Source Folder**: Click "Browse..." next to "Source Folder" and select the directory you want to backup
 2. **Select Destination Folder**: Click "Browse..." next to "Destination Folder" and select where you want to store the backup (e.g., external hard disk)
 3. **Start Backup**: Click "Start Backup" to begin the backup process
+4. **(Optional) Deduplication**: Leave the "Skip files already on destination" checkbox enabled to scan the external drive before copying
-4. **Monitor Progress**: Watch the progress bar and log window for real-time updates
+5. **Monitor Progress**: Watch the progress bar and log window for real-time updates
-5. **Review Results**: After completion, review the summary showing files copied and skipped
+6. **Review Results**: After completion, review the summary showing copied, skipped, and duplicate counts

 ### How It Works

 1. **Scanning**: The application scans the source folder and calculates SHA256 hashes for all files
 2. **Comparison**: Each file is compared against the database to check if it's new or modified
+3. **Destination Dedup (optional)**: If enabled, the destination drive is scanned and duplicate hashes are skipped
-3. **Copying**: Only new or modified files are copied to the destination
+4. **Copying**: Only new or modified (and non-duplicate) files are copied to the destination
-4. **Tracking**: File metadata (hash, modification time, size) is stored in the database for future comparisons
+5. **Tracking**: File metadata (hash, modification time, size) is stored in the database for future comparisons

 ## Project Structure

 ```
-backup_assistant/
+.
 ├── app.py                      # Main entry point
 ├── backup_engine/
 │   ├── scanner.py             # File traversal and hashing